Thank you for subscribing

 How will the Kia EV5 battery cope with weather extremes?

 The Kia EV5's battery has been engineered to perform throughout the year, in extreme hot and cold weather.
-An advanced heat pump system, used on the Kia EV6 manages the battery’s temperature, ensuring consistent performance regardless of external conditions.
+An advanced heat pump system, also used on the Kia EV6 manages the battery’s temperature, ensuring consistent performance regardless of external conditions.

 Kia EV5